POST-BACC Program Information

 Admissions committees evaluate all applicants using the holistic approach regardless of program.
 This means many aspects of a candidate are considered before selection for an interview.
 Each student's path is different, therefore there is no one "best" path.
 The main goal is to show the ability to handle the rigors of a health professional school while providing evidence for your motivation for the specific field through consistent action.
 There is no "checkbox".
 Students that treat gaining an acceptance like a checkbox are NOT considered competitive candidates.

-As a post-bacc student, how do I complete the prereqs as fast as possible?
+As a post-bacc student, how do I complete the prerequisites as fast as possible?

 Should I pursue a second degree or just take courses as a non-degree seeking student?